 Exercise is good for everyone, but it also has important benefits for people with epilepsy.
 People with epilepsy and their families are commonly concerned about seizures during exercise and this fear often results in overprotection, feelings of isolation and needless restrictions on activity.

 In many cases, a seizure occurs suddenly and without warning, so a person with epilepsy needs to make sure their exercise and sporting activities are as safe as possible at all times.
-Consult your doctor or epilepsy support organisation for further information.

-Exercise and seizures
+Exercise and epileptic seizures

 Overall fitness and a feeling of wellbeing have been shown to help reduce seizure frequency.
 People feel better and may improve their seizure control with regular exercise.
-One report suggests that exercise improves self-esteem and social integration, regardless of seizure control.
+One report suggests that exercise improves self-esteem and social integration regardless of seizure control.
 It has also been shown that regular exercise reduces the number of overall health complaints, such as muscle pains, sleep problems, depression and fatigue.

 Exercise safety issues and epilepsy